| Working

 contribution of a parent, through death by natural causes

+or as a result of continuing violence in Northern Ireland.
 It is the best known Orange charity, but there are many others

 such as the Sir George A.